 English for Speakers of Other Languages

-Declining ESOL Services—If a parent/guardian wishes to waive ESOL services, a meeting is held to discuss concerns and potential outcomes.
-Parents must also annually complete and sign a waiver form.
+Parents have the right to decline ESOL Services for their student.
+If a parent wishes to waive ESOL services, a meeting is held to discuss concerns and potential outcomes.
+Parents annually complete and sign a waiver form.
 Parents have the option to un-waive services at any time.

 Communication in Languages Other than English

-School districts have an obligation to ensure meaningful communication in a language they can understand with parents who speak languages other than English.
-Arrangements are made by the school for interpreters in other languages as needed.
-Please contact your student’s ESOL teacher if you speak a language other than Spanish and wish to have an interpreter available for school-related situations.
+School districts have an obligation to ensure meaningful communication in a language parents can understand.
+Arrangements are made by the school for interpreters.
+Please contact your student’s ESOL teacher if you need an interpreter available for school-related situations.

 Free transportation is provided for English learners only if they must attend a school other than their neighborhood school to receive ESOL services.
 If assistance is needed to pay bus fees, the school’s secretary or principal should be contacted to determine eligibility for assistance.